aws/karpenter-provider-aws/website/content/en/preview/upgrade/upgrade-guide.md

    * Periodic Rolling with Drift: Enable drift in your NodePool file, then do the following:
       - Add the following taint to the old Provisioner: `karpenter.sh/legacy=true:NoSchedule`
-      - Wait as Karpenter marks all machines owned by that Provisioner as having drifted
+      - Wait as Karpenter marks all machines owned by that Provisioner as having drifted.
-      - Watch as replacement nodes are launched from the new NodePool resource
+      - Watch as replacement nodes are launched from the new NodePool resource.

      Because Karpenter will only roll of one node at a time, it may take some time for Karpenter to completely roll all nodes under a Provisioner.